How to market your business with integrity...

 But, there’s a difference (sometimes a very fine difference) between niching down and being exclusive.

-Exclusiveness is: excluding certain people or groups from being able to access your solutions.
+excluding certain people or groups from being able to access your solutions.
 Or, making people feel unwelcome to use your business.

 This is a huge topic which (coming from my place of privilege) I’m not going to even remotely proclaim that I’m an expert in.
-And I probably couldn’t even do justice to it in a whole blog post let alone a few paragraphs.
+But it’s important to consider the topic of inclusivity and diversity.

 I know I'm not perfect at this and I'm already aware of certain areas I am actively trying to improve upon!